Arr0way/arr0way.github.io/_posts/2023-03-09-subfinder-cheat-sheet.md

 ## What is Subfinder

-Subfinder is a subdomain discovery tool made by Project Discovery, the following cheat sheet provides and overview of the command flags for Subfinder and common commamnd examples for real world usage.
-Subfinder can be used to obtain a number of subdomains both passively and actively, to identify more attack surface for [penetration testing](/penetration-testing/) or bug bounty recon or assessment.
+Subfinder is a passive subdomain discovery tool made by Project Discovery.
+The following subfinder cheat sheet provides an overview of the command flags for Subfinder and common command examples for real world usage.
+Subfinder can be used to obtain a number of valid subdomains both passively and actively, to identify more attack surface for [penetration testing](/penetration-testing/) or bug bounty recon or assessment.

 ## Install Subfinder